microsoft/ConditionalAccessforZeroTrustResources/ConditionalAccessSamplePolicies/readme.md

-This folder has CA policies as json files as well as an Excel Spreadsheet.
+This folder has CA policies as Microsoft365DSC files as well as an Excel Spreadsheet.

 Two sepeparate folders have Microsoft365DSC files for easy/automated deployment of CA groups and policies.
 Follow instructions in the readme file in the folders